endoflife-date/endoflife.date/products/aws-lambda.md

 Runtime updates are, most of the time, backward compatible with existing functions.
 But, in some rare cases, a runtime update can negatively impact an existing function.
-An example of such case is a lamda that make use of an insecure behavior fixed by a security patch.
+An example of such case is a lambda that make use of an insecure behavior fixed by a security patch.

 There are three modes of runtime updates: